-- Proper determination if a pgcluster custom resource creation has been processed by its corresponding Postgres Operator controller.
-This prevents the custom resource from being run by the creation logic multiple times. - The pgo scaledown now allows for the removal of replicas that are not actively running. - The pgo scaledown --query command now shows replicas that may not be in an active state. - Fix readiness check for a standby leader.
-Previously, the standby leader would not report as ready, even though it was.
-Reported by Alec Rooney (@alrooney). - pgBackRest commands can now be executed even if there are multiple pgBackRest Pods available in a Deployment, so long as there is only one "running" pgBackRest Pod.
+- Ensure that if a PostgreSQL cluster is recreated from a PVC with existing data that it will apply any custom PostgreSQL configuration settings that are specified. - Fixed issues with PostgreSQL replica Pods not becoming ready after running pgo restore.
+This fix is a result of the change in methodology for how a restore occurs. - The pgo scaledown now allows for the removal of replicas that are not actively running. - The pgo scaledown --query command now shows replicas that may not be in an active state. - The pgBackRest URI style defaults to host if it is not set. - pgBackRest commands can now be executed even if there are multiple pgBackRest Pods available in a Deployment, so long as there is only one "running" pgBackRest Pod.
 Reported by Rubin Simons (@rubin55). - Ensure pgBackRest S3 Secrets can be upgraded from PostgreSQL Operator 4.3. - Ensure pgBouncer Port is derived from the cluster's port, not the Operator configuration defaults. - External WAL PVCs are only removed for the replica they are targeted for on a scaledown.
-Reported by (@dakine1111). - Ensure pgo show backup will work regardless of state of any of the PostgreSQL clusters.
-This pulls the information directly from the pgBackRest Pod itself.
-Reported by (@saltenhub). - When deleting a cluster with the --keep-backups flag, ensure that backups that were created via --backup-type=pgdump are retained. - Return an error if a cluster is not found when using pgo df instead of timing out. - The operator container will no longer panic if all Deployments are scaled to 0 without using the pgo update cluster <mycluster> --shutdown command. - Ensure that sidecars (e.g. metrics collection, pgAdmin 4, pgBouncer) are deployable when using the PostGIS-enabled PostgreSQL image.
-Reported by Jean-Denis Giguère (@jdenisgiguere). - Allow for special characters in pgBackRest environmental variables.
-Reported by (@SockenSalat). - Ensure password for the pgbouncer administrative user stays synchronized between an existing Kubernetes Secret and PostgreSQL should the pgBouncer be recreated. - When uninstalling an instance of the Postgres Operator in a Kubernetes cluster that has multiple instances of the Postgres Operator, ensure that only the requested instance to be uninstalled is the one that's uninstalled. - The logger no longer defaults to using a log level of DEBUG.
+Reported by (@dakine1111). - When deleting a cluster with the --keep-backups flag, ensure that backups that were created via --backup-type=pgdump are retained. - Return an error if a cluster is not found when using pgo df instead of timing out. - pgBadger now has a default memory limit of 64Mi, which should help avoid a visit from the OOM killer. - The Postgres Exporter now works if it is deployed in a TLS-only environment, i.e. the --tls-only flag is set.
+Reported by (@shuhanfan). - Fix pgo label when applying multiple labels at once. - Fix pgo create pgorole so that the expression --permissions= works. - The operator container will no longer panic if all Deployments are scaled to 0 without using the pgo update cluster <mycluster> --shutdown command.